peeyushdev/springComplete/README.md

     a.
 Implement DisposableBean,InitializingBean
     b. adding directly to xml file
         here we can add at global level also, if that bean has that function it will get execute otherwise gets ignored.
+3.But the interface takes the priority in order.